deehzee/ml-bookmarks/getting-started.md

   * Math (Linear Algebra and Calculus)
     - Try Strang's Linear Algebra course @MIT (see in recommended links) or read Strang's Linear Algebra book (has interesting applictinos)
     - Calculus, at least upto Multivariable Calculus (search on the web for content, if you are not learning it in college.
 Also see Terrence Shin's article mentioned below).
+    - Another free book I strongly recommend is "Mathematics for Mahcine Learning" by Deisenroth etal.
   * Algorithms and Data Structures (at least, stack, queue, heap, trees, search trees, graphs, graph algos, tree algos, string algos, recursion, divide-and-conquer, greedy algorithm, dynamic programming, backtracking).
 After this practice solving medium problems from LeetCode (after learning Python).
   * Probability and Statistics (See StatQuest in the section below)
   * Many interesting videos are available in the YouTube channel of 3Blue1Brown.